zepez/zepez.dev/src/content/post/nonovel-io/index.md

 1. parse distributable publication files (epub, mobi, etc)
 2. scrape other sites that host the same content

 I decided to parse `.epub` files; It's something I've wanted to try for a while.
-It should be simple - `.epub` files can be obtained from [Project Gutenburg](https://www.gutenberg.org/) and the format is open source. `.epub` files are just a `.zip` directory containing mostly `.html` files.
+The process is pretty straightforward on paper - epub files can be obtained from [Project Gutenburg](https://www.gutenberg.org/) and epub is an open standard.
+An epub file is just a zipped directory containing HTML and XML files.

-As it turns out, both options end up being an exercise in traversing HTML.
+As it turns out, both of the above options end up being an exercise in traversing HTML.

-Unfortunately, the `.epub` spec has several versions, and most books seem to attempt to adhere to v2 and v3 at the same time for backwards compatibility.
+Unfortunately, the epub specification has several versions, and most books seem to attempt to adhere to v2 and v3 at the same time for backwards compatibility.
 This leads to some wacky results.

 Looking back, option number 2 would have been significantly easier.
 Project Gutenburg typically also has [HTML versions](https://www.gutenberg.org/files/1513/1513-h/1513-h.htm) of the same books.

-Parsing `.epub` files was a fun challenge, though.
+Parsing epub files was a fun challenge, though.

 ## Metadata

-The `.epub` files conveniently have some of the required metadata embedded, such as book name and author.
+Epub files conveniently have some of the required metadata embedded, such as book name and author.
 They do not, however, provide some key details that I need:

 1. Synopsis
 2. Tagging